bcgov/nr-permitting-etl/readme.md

 ## How It Works

 1. **Feature Extraction**
-     All incoming attributes from the feature are extracted and normalized (In progress).
+     All incoming attributes from the feature are extracted and normalized.

 2. **Rule Matching**
      Each rule in `rules.json` is evaluated against the feature row.